ArsCodeAmatoria/Phantasius/posts/solitude-and-society.md

 ---
-title: "Solitude and Society: The Philosopher's Dance Between Withdrawal and Engagement"
+title: "Solitude and Society: The Ancient Art of Inner Retreat"
-date: "2024-03-15"
+date: "2025-03-15"
 excerpt: "Examining the ancient wisdom about solitude as a foundation for authentic social engagement and the modern challenge of finding meaningful balance between contemplative withdrawal and worldly participation."
 tags: ["solitude", "society", "contemplation", "ancient-wisdom"]
 ---